Arson Insurance Fraud

 Our office proudly represents clients throughout the Tampa Bay community in areas like Pasco County, Pinellas County, Manatee County, and Hillsborough County.

-Call Germain Law Group at (813) 835-8888 to speak with Attorney Michael B. Germain about the potential outcomes of your case.
+Call Germain Law Group, P.A. at (813) 835-8888 to speak with Attorney Michael B. Germain about the potential outcomes of your case.

 After filing a fire damage insurance claim, an insurance company will typically conduct an investigation, testing the viability or validity of an insurance claim.
 If, after the investigation is complete, the insurance company denies a person’s claim, citing fraud, a policyholder could be left with the full financial burden of repairing his or her home.